vegaprotocol/documentation/docs/concepts/vega-chain/network.md

 A transaction with a missing or incorrect proof is rejected, as is any transaction that uses an already-used PoW calculation.
 A public key that sends transactions with faulty proof-of-work calculations is banned for 30 seconds or 1/48th of an epoch, whichever is greater.

+See a full list of the network parameters used for PoW in the [spam protection parameters table](#spam-protection-parameters).

 :::note Go deeper
-[Spam protection POW ↗](https://github.com/vegaprotocol/specs/blob/master/protocol/0072-SPPW-spam-protection-PoW.md): Read the spec for implementation details and how this mechanism works in particular circumstances.
+[Spam protection PoW ↗](https://github.com/vegaprotocol/specs/blob/master/protocol/0072-SPPW-spam-protection-PoW.md): Read the spec for implementation details and how this mechanism works in particular circumstances.
 :::

 ### Spam policy enforcement